ajhenley/gitbook/comments.md

     }
 }
 ```

+Programs should be written for people to read.
+Your code will spend most of its life in maintenance mode.
+That means a lot of your coworkers - some who may not even be born yet - will have the pleasure of maintaining your program.
+It's up to you to make sure it's a pleasure.

 ###What You Should Do on Your Own
 Assignments turned in <em>without</em> these things will not receive any points.
 For this exercise, do these things.